Showdown averted in New York's Wall Street protests

 They also argue that the richest 1 percent of Americans do not pay their fair share in taxes.

 Many protesters feared the cleaning would be an attempt to shut down the movement that has sparked solidarity protests in other cities.
-Concerns also abounded about a repeat of the sort of riots that occurred in 1988 when New York police tried to clear another park, Tompkins Square, injuring 44 people.
+There were plans for global rallies on Saturday in 71 countries, according to Occupy Together and United for Global Change.

 RATS AND ROACHES?